-Carmichael, 1077 Garnel for the reception of m will be April 15, 1955.
+Carmichael, 1077 Garne for the reception of m will be April 15, 1955.

-A choice of Peterson's mals or butterflies) or plus a subscription to given as a prize for t the next issue.
-At their award several additiona your story please indica PRIZE WINNERS:
+A choice of Peterson's mals or butterflies) or plus a subscription to given as a prize for the the next issue.
+At their award several additions your story please indica PRIZE WINNERS: